-I have worked off and on as a journalist for over 45 years, both full and part-time.
+I have worked off and on as a journalist and editor for over 45 years, both full and part-time.
+It all began with Wessex News, at Southampton University in 1970.

 For many years I taught journalism at what is now the University of the Arts, London, finally becoming the Head of Print Journalism courses.
 My last full time editorial post was working as the Managing Editor, Online and Digital editions, RCN Publishing, based in the UK.
 During my entire journalist career, I have worked for all the UK national broadsheet newspapers in various roles – principally as a feature writer, section editor and sub-editor.
 I have also dabbled with the tabloids; not a pretty sight.

-Letters from Lemesos (a quartet of samples of my fairly recent work):
+Letters from Lemesos is a quartet of fairly recent work: